Cannone da 70/15

-The Cannone da 70/15 was a mountain gun was used by Italy during World War I. By World War II it had been relegated to the infantry gun role in units assigned to Italian East Africa.
+The Cannone da 70 A Mont., in 1926 officially renamed Cannone da 70/15 was a mountain gun used by Italy during World War I. By World War II it had been relegated to the infantry gun role in units assigned to Italian East Africa.

 Background

 The 70/15 was designed in 1902 by Italian artillery Captain Regazzi to replace the Canonne da 7 BR Ret.
 Mont. that was first introduced in 1881.
 The 70/15 was technically obsolescent when it went into service in 1904 but it took the Italians almost a decade to field its replacement the Cannone da 65/17 modello 08/13.

 Design

-The 70/15 was a breech-loaded mountain gun with an interrupted screw breech, a box trail carriage, two wooden-spoked steel-rimmed wheels, and two seats on the axles for the gunners.
+The 70/15 was a breech-loaded mountain gun with an interrupted screw breech, a box trail carriage, two wooden-spoked steel-rimmed wheels.
 There was no recoil mechanism, no gun shield, no traversing mechanism, and elevation was controlled by a jackscrew beneath the breech.
 It could be broken down into four mule loads for transport or hooked to a limber for towing.